john-baxter/Bites-game/README.md

 ## [^](#code-written-by-john-baxter)How to use
 If you want to try out this game app, the following steps are required.
-(Instructions are specific to using a MacOS, other interfaces may require different/analogous steps.)
+(Instructions are specific to using a MacOS, other interfaces may require different/analogous steps.)\
+You will need to have Python 3 installed.

 1. Clone this repository to your own machine.
 1. Open a terminal window and navigate to the local version of the repo.